Environmental Policy and Strategic Plan

 - Reducing our carbon emissions through the implementation of our Carbon Management Plan;

-- Making efficient use of resources to minimise our waste production whilst increasing recycling and reuse within the University;
+- Minimising our waste production whilst increasing recycling and reuse within the University;

 - Conserving water and managing our discharges;

 - Achieving the targets set out in our Green Travel Plans (one for each campus);

 - Ensuring that environmental sustainability is considered in research and teaching;

-- Enhancing the health of ecosystems and increasing the diversity of native species across the University estate;
+- Enhancing the health of ecosystems and maintaining, or increasing, the diversity and abundance of native species across the university;

 Professor T P Burt - Dean for Environmental Sustainability